Slow television: United States: Sunrise Earth

+Cut and adapted from the referenced article:Sunrise Earth is a nature documentary television series that [began syndication in September of 2004, and] last aired in the United States in 2008 on HD Theater (originally Discovery HD Theater), which has since been reformatted and rebranded as Velocity.
+The series focused on presenting the viewer with sunrises in various geographical locations throughout the world.
+It is also notable for its complete lack of human narration, concentrating instead on the natural sounds of each episodes' specific location.
+The technique has been described by TV critic Tom Shales as 'crazily uneventful and thoroughly wonderful.'...64 one-hour shows were created in the first four years of production.The series moved between 30-second shots of various scenes of nature around the world at early dawn, progressing in real time until finally culminating with the sunrise at one location.
+In later seasons, these locations were selected by viewers.

 NRK (Norway)

 Starting in 2009 NRK, Norway's public service broadcaster, has produced several slow television programs that have gained high ratings. was named Word of the Year in Norway in 2013.

 2009: Bergensbanen – minutt for minutt

 NRK's first foray into slow television was Bergensbanen minute by minute – train journey across Southern Norway, which depicted the 7-hour train journey from Bergen to Oslo along the Bergen Line (Bergensbanen).
 It was aired on NRK2 on 27 November 2009 and came to be described as "the iconic slow-TV program".
 The event was planned as part of the 100-year anniversary of the existence of the Bergen Line.
 Four cameras were used to produce the documentary, showing both exterior and interior views, along with interviews with crew, train conductors, historians, past workers and passengers.
 The train went through 182 tunnels.
 Archival clips from the Bergen Railway's 100-year history were shown when the train passed through tunnels, to make the final show last exactly as long as the train trip.
 The show was first broadcast on 27 November 2009, while the recording had been done earlier during summer.

 The program was followed by an average of 176,000 viewers, and 1,246,000 Norwegian viewers (20% of the population) were watching the event at least once during its screening time.
 The event received attention in both Norwegian and foreign media, and has received renewed attention and appreciation, mainly among its Norwegian followers.